Outis09/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Data Exploration.md

 | ASIA          | 2018          | march     | 119180883 |
 | ASIA          | 2018          | april     | 603716301 |
 | ASIA          | 2018          | may       | 472634283 |

+The full results contained 140 rows so I displayed only the first few rows here.

 ------------------------------------------